maiyasser21/C_programming_labs/README.md

 3. C Program to calculate sum of student degrees, and average of each subject, asks the user for students and subject numbers.
-(Dynamic Allocation of 2D Array - Pointer to Pointer)
+(Dynamic Allocation of 2D Array - Pointer to Pointer).